Search

 You’ve packed orders at midnight, answered customer emails from the school pick‑up line, and had full‑blown strategy meetings with yourself in the shower.
 And yet, your Shopify dashboard still looks like it’s running on “vibes” instead of “plan.”

 Because you’re not the problem.
-Usually.
+(Usually.)
+The game is.

 This article is going to name the real enemies, poke a bit of fun at them (and us), and then ask you a few uncomfortably honest questions that might make you realize: “Okay… I can’t keep doing it like this.”

-When Working Hard Stops Working
+When Working Hard Stops Working 🏋️

 Picture this: